DEV Community

 In the code above, the ring utility is used to apply a ring outline around the button elements, which can be customized in terms of width and color.

-This approach allows for interactive and accessible designs by providing visual feedback to users when they interact with the buttons.
+With this approach, you get interactive and accessible designs that provide visual feedback to users when they interact with the buttons.

 When you check the result in your browser, you should have something like this: